John Kurokawa, M.M.

 Kurokawa holds the B.M. in woodwind performance (specializing in clarinet, flute, and saxophone) from Bowling Green State University and the M.M. in clarinet performance from the University of Cincinnati College-Conservatory of Music.
 His teachers include Angelo Fortini, Edward Marks, and Ronald de Kant.

-Mr. Kurokawa performs exclusively on the Yamaha CSG Clarinet and is a Yamaha Performing Artist.
+Mr. Kurokawa performs exclusively on the Yamaha CSVR Clarinet and is a Yamaha Performing Artist.

 Bowling Green State University, Bachelor of Music - Woodwind Performance